-3 Why do aspirations differ from individuals?
+2 Why do aspirations differ from individuals?

-- Objectives or desires are set on the basis of educational background, income, social status, opportunities and the localities from a person come. - Since these factors varies from people to people, aspirations also differ.
+- Objectives or desires are set on the basis of educational background, income, social status, opportunities and the localities a person comes from. - Since these factors vary from people to people, aspirations also differ.